 The deluge of cards submitted to the grading companies has resulted in nearly unfathomable wait times, and the grading companies are trying to halt submissions….well, by raising prices.

 The story at PSA is two-fold.
 First, if you hadn’t heard, the parent of PSA – Collector’s Universe, was acquired by an investor group, which includes collector Nat Turner.
 Turner has voiced his desire to improve PSA’s operational infrastructure and provide much-needed investment to improve the existing processes.

 “This is a big step in the evolution of digital commerce and especially in the advent of what has become a growing market for cryptocurrencies.
 Our stance is that bitcoin is here to stay and that we would like to play our part in helping the digital ecosystem evolve into the world of online commerce.
 It’s only natural that card collectors have the ability to utilize their cryptocurrencies in purchasing sports cards” -says All Vintage Cards President, Evan Gibson.

 The All Vintage Cards shop carries high quality vintage sports cards, and was recently launched in 2020, following on years of success in helping collector with a plethora of hobby resources, including numerous resource guides relating to spotting counterfeit cards, along with helping to identify good investments in the hobby.

 Let’s face it; PSA, SGC, and Beckett are just third-party authenticators.
-There is no guarantee, whether intentional or not, that the graders will get it right.
-It’s now on us, to be a ‘fourth party grader’ of sorts to ensure that we are not getting scammed.
+There is no guarantee that the graders will get it right, intentionally or not.
+It’s now on us to be a ‘fourth party grader’ to ensure we are not getting scammed.

-In this piece, I review the history of the grading companies, what has transpired in recent years, and whether we as collectors should continue to rely on the graders in providing this consistency to our beloved hobby.
+In this piece, I review the history of the grading companies, what has transpired in recent years, and whether we, as collectors, should continue to rely on the graders to provide this consistency to our beloved hobby.